Who’s Natacha Ivaldi ?

 Biography

-Born in Fontainebleau, Natacha Ivaldi trained in painting through reproductions in workshops from a young age.
+Natacha Ivaldi is a French painter who trained in painting through reproductions in workshops from a young age.

 After obtaining a Master’s degree in Art History from La Sorbonne, she decided to follow in the footsteps of her painter ancestor, Princess Vilma Lwoff-Parlaghy, whose incredible story still inspires her today.